+Weighted Therapy can be introduced in a number of ways - one way is by using Weighted Blankets.
 Some Occupational Therapists now recommend that a weighted blanket is used under the supervision of an adult at all times.
 For use at night this effectively means staying with your child until they have gone to sleep and then removing the weighted blanket.
 This is sensible advice, however it can cause practical difficulties.
 For example;

 The important thing here is to speak to your OT and follow their advice, as they will know your child.
 If your child is very young or on the small side your OT may well recommend supervision at all times.
 If your child is older, you follow some basic safety guidelines and use some common sense, then your OT may consider it safe to leave a weighted blanket on all night.

 We left our son with his weighted blanket all night for many years.
 It was very important that we made sure it was not too heavy (less than 10% of his body weight) and that he could remove it himself if he became uncomfortable or too hot.
 We would also check up on him regularly throughout the night.

 Whichever advise your OT may recommend, this can be both confusing and concerning for parents.